-The parties shall accept as delivery of the award the placing of the award or a true copy thereof in the mail, addressed to the parties of their representatives at their last known address, or by any other form permitted by law.
+The parties shall accept as delivery of the award the placing of the award or a true copy thereof in the mail addressed to the parties of their representatives at their last known address, or by any other form permitted by law.

-(25) ENFORCEMENT OF AWARDS
+(25) Enforcement of Awards

-Any awards, or part thereof, which remains unpaid after the thirty day period set forth in Section 22 of these rules may be collected in like manner as award of compensation as set forth in Section 26 of the Workers' Compensation Law.
-Any awards made pursuant to the provisions of Article 75 of the Civil Practice Law and Rules for enforcement, vacateur or modification of arbitration awards.
+Any awards, or part thereof, which remains unpaid after the thirty-day period set forth in Section 22 of these rules may be collected in like manner as award of compensation as set forth in Section 26 of the Workers' Compensation Law.
+In addition, awards may be made pursuant to the provisions of Article 75 of the Civil Practice Law and Rules for enforcement, vacatur or modification of arbitration awards.